LIGA-UFBA/seismic-method-classes/README.md

         > pip install -e .
         > pip install notebook

-With, Devito and Jupyter Notebook should be installed in your computer under the environment "devito".
+With this, Devito and Jupyter Notebook should be installed in your computer under the environment "devito".
 You can test if everything worked by going back to this folder through your terminal, launching Jupyter Notebook by executing

     jupyter notebook